-If you’re one of the thousands of Squarespace users currently running an ecommerce business, you’ll have probably at one point in your entrepreneurial journey contemplated selling internationally.
+If you’re one of the thousands of users currently running an ecommerce business using Squarespace as your CMS of choice, you’ll have probably at one point in your entrepreneurial journey contemplated selling internationally.

 Your aim: to sell more and increase your market reach.
 But is it the right move for you?
 Moving into new markets can be daunting, but ultimately the rewards can out-way the risks.

 The advantages of making your Squarespace ecommerce site global are tenfold.
 An increase in sales, contacts and reach is never a bad thing, right?

 What’s more, taking your Squarespace ecommerce store international can actually make your revenue sources more stable, as you’ll no longer be relying on just one market.

 But, there’s probably a lot holding you back, or a lack of understanding on what’s needed to make selling internationally a reality with your Squarespace store.

 We’ll take you through three key steps when it comes to going international.

 1. Choose your markets

 The first step is to identify the markets you want to reach with your Squarespace store.